w3c/ColorWeb-CG/hdr_html_canvas_element.md

 If omitted, `chromaticity` is equal to the chromaticity of the color space of the Canvas.

-If omitted, `minimumLuminance` is equal to 0.
+If omitted, `minimumLuminance` is equal to 0 cd/m².

+If omitted, `maximumLuminance` is equal to 10,000 cd/m².

 The color volume is nominal because it MAY be smaller or larger than the actual color volume of image content, but SHOULD not be smaller.